 - Coat the inner part of the loaf and the bite-sized cubes with the melted butter.

-- Preheat the oven to 360 degrees Fahrenheit (180 degree Celcius) and toast the bread for 8 minutes.
-It should turn golden brown once done.
+- Preheat the oven to 360 degrees Fahrenheit (180 degrees Celcius) and toast the bread for 8 minutes.
+Once done, it should turn golden brown.

-- Decorate with 2 scoops of vanilla ice cream on top and whipped cream.
-Finish off your honey toast by drizzling more honey all over.
+- Decorate with 1-2 scoops of vanilla ice cream and whipped cream on top.
+Drizzle more honey all over to finish off your honey toast.

 Nutrition